Overview

 Best Paper Award

-The Center for Human-Compatible AI (CHAI) at UC Berkeley and the Berkeley Existential Risk Initiative (BERI) are generously sponsoring the ERS 2024 Best Paper Award.
-The best paper will be selected based on a vote by committee.
-The authors of the best paper will receive a $400 cash prize and a certificate at the end of the workshop.
+The Center for Human-Compatible AI (CHAI) at UC Berkeley, the Berkeley Existential Risk Initiative (BERI), and the IEEE Technical Committee on Verification of Autonomous Systems are sponsoring the ERS 2024 Best Paper Award.
+The best paper will receive $300 and the runner-up will receive $200 along with a certificate at the end of the workshop.

 Important Dates